Introduction, Legal Requirements and Tools (Occupational Therapy)

 The Care Act does not require that a specific tool (or any tool at all) is used to support or shape the assessment process, but it does acknowledge that a good tool can be helpful.
 However, any tool should:

-1. Facilitate and maximise the person's involvement;
+1. Facilitate and ensure the person's involvement;

 2. Support the information gathering process;